seanclaude/Redistricting/README.md

 DelimitationToolbox
 ===================

-A QGIS plugin for containing various GIS Tools for electoral delimitation.
+A QGIS plugin containing various GIS Tools for electoral delimitation.
 Features include
 - insertion of attributes from CSV to ESRI Shapefile
 - Generation of Google Earth KMZ file
 - Styling of KML file